farrell0/My_AppD_ResourceKits/README.md

 >
 >.
 Runners for every command; no coding required, every non-AppD function is scripted/automated.
 >
 >.
-Bigger footprint, (sorry); this exercise expects 6 (count) local VMs at 4GM RAM, 3 Cores each, static IPs.
+Bigger footprint, (sorry); this exercise expects 6 (count) local VMs at 4GM RAM, 2 Cores, static IPs, for each box.
 We also expect a cloud hosted AppD system.
 >
 >.
 From the above, we run; 2 nodes of MongoDB in a primary/seconday (HA) config, a node for AppD DB Agents and the AppD Web Console, and 3 more nodes for a Python/Flask Web server, one Python reader client, and one Python writer client.
 >